simonmichael/hledger/doc/MANUAL.md

     $ hledger register --monthly rent
     $ hledger register --monthly -E food --depth 4

-The `--average`/`-A` flag shows a running average instead of the running total.
+The `--average`/`-A` flag shows the running average posting amount instead of the running total.

 The `--related`/`-r` flag shows the *other* postings in the transactions of the postings which would normally be shown.